Putting Congressional Civility In Perspective

 Private jets, stretch limousines and parties at a Hollywood nightclub, GOP chair Michael Steele is at the center of a spending scandal.
 Republicans accuse President Obama of foul play at recess, and Carly Fiorina breaks bread during Passover.
 Was it leavened?
 It's Wednesday, time for a spring break edition of the Political Junkie.

-Former Vice President WALTER MONDALE: When I hear your new ideas, I'm reminded of that ad.
-Wheres the beef?
+WALTER MONDALE: When I hear your new ideas, I'm reminded of that ad.
+Where's the beef?

-Former Senator BARRY GOLDWATER (Republican, Arizona): Extremism in the defense of liberty is no vice.
+BARRY GOLDWATER: Extremism in the defense of liberty is no vice.